 Coma and death.
 When not treated promptly and appropriately, severe dehydration can be fatal.

-Although the human intestine is the only known natural environment of Norovirus, it can flourish nearly anywhere.
-Hospitals and nursing homes are among the most common places for Norovirus infections due to person-to-person contact with infected people.
+Although the human intestine is the only known natural environment of norovirus, it can flourish nearly anywhere.
+Hospitals and nursing homes are among the most common places for infections due to person-to-person contact with infected people.

-Norovirus is transmitted from one person to another via unwashed hands, vomiting or by other means.
+This illness is transmitted from one person to another via unwashed hands, vomiting or by other means.
 In many cases, people get the virus by swallowing water or food that has become contaminated with stool from someone who is infected.
-The food most commonly associated with Norovirus outbreaks is shellfish.
+The food most commonly associated with outbreaks is shellfish.
 Clams, oysters and other shellfish can become contaminated from raw sewage dumped by boaters.
-Water, ice, produce and ready-to-eat foods are also common sources of Norovirus infection.
+Water, ice, produce and ready-to-eat foods are also common sources of infection.